 Clery Act / Campus Security Authorities

+Federal Law, known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), requires all colleges and universities to record and notify campus communities of certain crimes and incidents.
 Centenary encourages the entire community to immediately report crimes and other emergency situations to the security staff, the student life staff and /or the Hackettstown Police to help maintain the safest possible environment for students, faculty, staff, and visitors.
+Remember “SEE SOMETHING – SAY SOMETHING”.

 Pursuant to a federal law known as the Clery Act, the University is required to compile and publish crime statistics in an Annual Security Report.
 As part of that obligation, members of the University’s community who are considered to be Campus Security Authorities (CSAs) are required to report crime statistics for inclusion in the University’s Report.
 The law defines “Campus Security Authority” as “An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.”
 CSAs include, but are not limited to, faculty advisors to student organizations, the security department, personnel in the Student Life staff, the Residence Life staff and other officials who have a significant responsibility for student and campus activities.